Hardball Elite-Parent Form

 I understand that Hardball Elite has made a commitment to my son and in return we will commit to the team for the entire season.
 I understand that other team members are counting on me to fulfill my obligation for the entire season.
 I understand that the team has financial obligations to uphold and my leaving the team would have negative consequences on the coaching staff and team.
 I understand that I am responsible for all team dues for the entire season.
 Dues are broken up monthly to defer such a large up front cost.

-By signing this contract I am obligating myself to complete the 2013 fall season (Sept 1.- Dec 31st) with Hardball.
+By signing this contract I am obligating myself to complete the upcoming season with Hardball.
 If I decide to leave the team for any reason, I will be held responsible to pay the remaining dues for the season.
 In addition I understand that failing to uphold this commitment will result in Hardball sending me to a collection agency to obtain the remaining dues.

 Team Commitments and Absence Policy

 Hardball Academy’s teams desire to be a competitive and organized program.
 Players are expected to attend all games and practices as a team.
 We realize that many players are involved in a variety of activities.
 However, we cannot make exceptions for outside conflicts.
 We expect top priority and 100% commitment and attendance.
 Our goal is to put a competitive team on the field that will compete in all games!